AuReMe/metage2metabo/docs/tutorial.rst

     651 metabolites are reachable by the microbiota.
 This does not include the seeds.
 The list of metabolites is given in output.
 * files outputs
-    * In addition to the logs at the rooth of the results directory, a json file with the results is created in `output_directory/community_analysis/indiv_scopes.json`.
+    * In addition to the logs at the root of the results directory, a json file with the results is created in `output_directory/community_analysis/indiv_scopes.json`.

 addedvalue
 **********